casciolab/HEP_Preprocessing/toolboxes/README.md

 **Paula Salamone**
 ✉️ `paula.salamone@liu.se`

-Let me know what you're working on, and I’ll provide a download link.
+Let any of us know what you're working on, and we will provide a download link.

 ---